KateMoko/trello-tests/README.md

 ```
 gradle clean TASK -Denv=local
 ```
 <code>TASK</code> - ui / api / test

-Or you can specify the parameters directly in the command to run:
+Or you can specify parameters directly in the command to run:
 ```
 gradle clean TASK
 -Dbrowser=BROWSER